More Than 40 Hot Springs for Hikers

 There are many beautiful hot springs in Mexico, Santa Rita is the closest if you are in the U.S. Santa Rita Hot Springs, a set of magical thermal pools outside the small town of Santiago in Baja California Sur.
 Just an hour outside of Los Cabos you’ll find these turquoise-blue natural hot springs—and yes, the water is actually hot!

 You’ll need to pay about $150 pesos ($8.50 USD) per person as an entry fee at Rancho Santa Rita.
+You can stay right next to the springs area at Amet, where you can stay in your own cabin or socialize in a yoga class, at the fire pit, or onsite pool.

 You can easily spend a whole day jumping between the thermal springs and cool pools at Rancho Santa Rita.
 However, if you’re looking for something else to do in the area, I recommend stopping at Fox Canyon (Canon de la Zorra in Spanish) which is about twenty minutes away.
 It’s home to one of the most stunning waterfalls in Baja, Sol De Mayo Waterfall, and several refreshing natural pools for swimming.